InvalidStr/Dynamic-Mech/README.md

 ### Known issues
 Two-legged mechs that have one leg fall off a ledge won't be able to move.
 As a workaround, try to turn to either push the mech off the ledge, or get the hanging leg back up on the ledge again.

+Missing event *event entityRemoved*.
+Happens on some servers (and with some people).
+Wiremod is outdated, lobby for the server owner to update it.

 ### All currently usable variables (also found in the E2)
 **ConstrainAfterSpawn** - Should constraints be remade after the initial load?
 Also moves the base and the props into their respective positions.
 Set this to 1 whenever you change something about the setup